-A MACR Certificate will represent beneficial ownership of an interest in the related Exchangeable Certificates.
-You must allocate your basis in the MACR Certificate among the interests in the Exchangeable Certificates in accordance with their relative fair market values as of the time of acquisition.
-Beneficial owners of the MACR Certificates must tax account for their beneficial ownership interests in each of the underlying Exchangeable Certificates in the manner described above under "- Taxation of the Exchangeable Certificates - Original Issue Discount".
-Similarly, on the sale of such a MACR Certificate, you must allocate the amount received on the sale among the interests in the Exchangeable Certificates in accordance with their relative fair market values as of the time of sale.
+A MACR Certificate will represent beneficial ownership of an interest in the related Guaranteed Exchangeable Certificates.
+You must allocate your basis in the MACR Certificate among the interests in the Guaranteed Exchangeable Certificates in accordance with their relative fair market values as of the time of acquisition.
+Beneficial owners of the MACR Certificates must tax account for their beneficial ownership interests in each of the underlying Exchangeable Certificates in the manner described above under "- Taxation of the Guaranteed Exchangeable Certificates - Original Issue Discount".
+Similarly, on the sale of such a MACR Certificate, you must allocate the amount received on the sale among the interests in the Guaranteed Exchangeable Certificates underlying the MACR Certificates in accordance with their relative fair market values as of the time of sale.
 Gain or loss will be determined in the manner described above.
-See "- Sale or Exchange of the Exchangeable Certificates" above.
+See "- Sale or Exchange of the Guaranteed Exchangeable Certificates" above.